juanduranc/broompy/README.md

 # Clean Assist

-This is a simple library to help data scientists observe how to clean their data.
+This is a simple library to help data scientists observe a summary of any DataFrame they would like to clean.

 ### Copy paste the following lines of code:
 Ignore the + signs